WilsonHorse1/docs/docs/connectors/zoom/registrant-actions.md

 Get a list of registrants for your webinars, meetings or cloud recordings.
 Use this to pull all the registrants of a specific webinar, meeting or cloud recording so you can perform actions like send them emails or create leads in Salesforce.

 ### Configuring the action
-When configuring this action, you'll first be prompted to select what kind of **Event** you want scheduled.
+When configuring this action, you'll first be prompted to select what kind of **Event** you want to retrieve the list of registrants from.
 You can pick from either meeting, webinar or cloud recording.
-After selecting the event type, relevant input fields will appear which allows you to configure the settings for the event being created.
-The output of this action is the details of registrations created.
+The output of this action is the details of registrants such as emails and names.

 Below, we go through the input fields that can be configured while getting a list of registrants.